-When most people think of a Spanish Holiday, they may conjure images of all-inclusive resorts by the beach, family-friendly holidays, or Barcelona’s world famous architecture.
+When most people think of a Spanish Holiday, they may conjure images of all-inclusive resorts by the beach.
+Or family-friendly holidays and Barcelona’s world famous architecture.
 While these are all great options, Spain can offer so much more to the intrepid traveller.

 Unusual Spanish Holiday Destinations

-If you’re in search of an unforgettable holiday, consider booking a cruise with the likes of Planet cruise to see everything Spain has to offer.
-But, to truly submerse yourself in Spain’s culture and unique experiences, make sure to stop off at one of the country’s more unusual destinations.
+If you’re in search of an unforgettable holiday, why not submerse yourself in Spain’s culture and unique experiences, make sure to stop off at one of the country’s more unusual destinations.

-This tiny Spanish village is home to the Fiesta de Santa Marta de Ribarteme, or the Festival of Near Death Experiences.
+This tiny Spanish village is home to the Fiesta de Santa Marta de Ribarteme.
+Also called the Festival of Near Death Experiences.
 It may sound an altogether morbid affair but this bizarre festival is a celebration.
-An annual festival that takes place on 29th July, those who have had near-death experiences lay in coffins and are carried on a procession to a church, where their loved ones attend mass and offer thanks to Saint Martha.
-A Spanish holiday in Northern Spain in Pontevedra is certainly a less usual option and there is plenty to be discovered in this lush region of Spain.
+Those who have had near-death experiences lay in coffins and are carried in a procession to the village church.

 Desierto de Tabernas

 Spain offers another truly unique experience in the form of Tabernas Desert, Europe’s only desert.
-When you visit this arid environment, you may feel like you’ve been dropped into the Nevada Desert and you would be partly right.
-This desert has been used in Hollywood Westerns, like The Good, the Bad and the Ugly, as well as cinematic blockbusters such as Indiana Jones and the Last Crusade.
+When you visit this arid environment, you may feel like you’ve been dropped into the Nevada Desert.
+You are almost right as this landscape has been used in Hollywood Westerns, like The Good, the Bad and the Ugly, as well as cinematic blockbusters such as Indiana Jones and the Last Crusade.

 Situated in Almeria, you can visit the film sets at Fort Bravo that were used on screen.